OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 1. In the previous code, enter the **sslPort** number you saved previously from the **launchSettings.json** file.

-In the previous code the returned string will be processed to replace carriage return line feeds with `<br>` HTML tags.
+In the previous code, the returned string will be processed to replace carriage return line feeds with `<br>` HTML tags.
 You may occasionally run into situations where a return value that works perfectly fine for .NET in the VSTO Add-in will need to be adjusted on the Office Add-in side to work as expected.
-In this case the REST API and shared class library are only concerned with returning the string.
+In this case, the REST API and shared class library are only concerned with returning the string.
 The `showUnicode()` function is responsible for formatting return values correctly for presentation.

 ### Allow CORS from the Office Add-in

 The Office.js library requires CORS on outgoing calls, such as the one made from the `ajax` call to the REST API server.
 Use the following steps to allow calls from the Office Add-in to the REST API.

 1. In **Solution Explorer**, select the **CellAnalyzerOfficeAddinWeb** project.
-1. From the **View** menu, choose **Properties Window** (if the window is not already displayed).
+1. From the **View** menu, choose **Properties Window** (if the window isn't already displayed).
 1. In the properties window, copy the value of the **SSL URL**, and save it somewhere.
 This is the URL that you need to allow through CORS.
 1. In the **CellAnalyzerRESTAPI** project, open the **Startup.cs** file.
 1. Add the following code to the top of the `ConfigureServices` method.
 Be sure to substitute the URL SSL you copied previously for the `builder.WithOrigins` call.